Particular/docs.particular.net/tutorials/quickstart/tutorial-extending-the-system.md

 previewImage: add-shipping-endpoint.png
 ---

-Now that we've seen [how to react to failures](/tutorials/quickstart/tutorial-reliability.md) gracefully, let's add new functionality to our system.

 In the [first part of the tutorial](/tutorials/quickstart), we saw that publishing events using the [Publish-Subscribe pattern](/nservicebus/messaging/publish-subscribe/) reduces coupling and makes maintaining a system easier in the long run.
-Let's look at how we can add an additional subscriber without needing to modify any existing code.
+Next, we saw [how to react to failures](/tutorials/quickstart/tutorial-reliability.md) gracefully.
+Let's now look at how we can add an additional subscriber without needing to modify any existing code.

 downloadbutton